openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

  * In all other cases, the OP can ask the End-User for their consent to release the full information of the base Claim, e.g., to ask for the consent to release the birthdate instead of verification of age.
 This is a safe overapproximation due to the guidelines for transformation functions described above.

+## Compatibility Considerations

+An OP not supporting Transformed Claims will ignore the additional element in the `claims` parameter as defined in Section 5.5 of [@!OpenID].
+All Transformed Claims requested by RPs are therefore unknown to the OP and treated like other unknown claims, i.e., they will typically be ignored.
+If Selective Abort/Omit is supported as defined below, the `if_unknown` case will be triggered.

 # Abort/Omit